-All the partial differential coefficients are computed from the median plane data by interpolation using Lagrange's 5-point formula
+All the partial differential coefficients are computed from the median plane data by interpolation using Lagrange's 5-point formula.

 In the other situation, 3D magnetic field data for the region of interest is calculated numerically by building a 3D model using commercial software, such as TOSCA, ANSOFT and ANSYS during the design phase of a new cyclotron.
-If the field on the median plane is calculated, the field off the median plane can be obtained using the same expansion approach as the measured field map as described above.
-In this case the calculated field will be more accurate, especially at large distances from the median plane i.e. a full 3D field map can be calculated.
+If the field on the

 In the current version, we implemented three specific type field-read functions Cyclotron::getFieldFromFile() of the median plane fields.
-Which function is used is controlled by the parameters TYPE of CYCLOTRON see Cyclotron in the input file.
+Which function is used is controlled by the parameters TYPE of CYCLOTRON in the input file.